 When and How to Replace Your ERP System: A Strategic Guide

-Enterprise Resource Planning (ERP) systems are the foundation of many organisations — overseeing everything from finance and supply chain to HR and manufacturing.
+Enterprise Resource Planning (ERP) systems are the digital backbone of many organisations — managing everything from finance and supply chain to HR and manufacturing.
 But over time, legacy ERP platforms can become more of a liability than an asset.
-When they limit growth, increase costs, or fail to merge with modern tools, it’s time to ask a important question: Should we replace our ERP?
+When they limit growth, increase costs, or fail to integrate with modern tools, it’s time to ask a critical question: Should we replace our ERP?

 This article explores when it makes sense to replace your ERP system, the challenges involved, and how to approach ERP replacement strategically.